carmenbianca/report-liferay/plan.md

 Engineering?
 These existing technical solutions may inform the product, or may be consumed by the product.

+The answers to these three questions grant a deep enough understanding to confidently answer the main question.

 ## Definitions

 In line with Verhoeven [-@verhoeven-2018, chap.
 5], find here a clarification of